chariskar/LogGuard/README.md

   import * as Logger from './Logger' or import * as Logger from 'Logger' if it is installed as a module

+  if the logger is in a diffrent directory than your file please update the paths accordingly

   const logger = new Logger.Logger()

   logger.log('info','hello')